Pressure washer stain removal

 What types of stains can a pressure washer remove?

-Pressure washers are effective for removing a variety of stubborn stains, including grease, oil, mildew, and ground-in dirt.
+A pressure washer can effectively remove a variety of stubborn stains, including grease, oil, mildew, and built-up dirt.

 Connect with certified professionals in your area